android/gradle-recipes/CONTRIBUTING.md

-Studio-main branch contains the source recipes.
+`studio-main` branch contains the source recipes.

 A converter tool is used to convert source recipes into buildable projects that are stored in a AGP Version related branch.
 So for examples, buildable recipes that use